simon-ritchie/apysc/docstring_markdowns/apysc/_type/type_util.md

 ## Module summary

 Type related common implementations.
-Mainly following interface is defined: <br>・is_number <br> ・Get a boolean value whether specified value is Number value. <br>・is_float_or_number <br> ・Get a boolean value whether specified value is float or Nuber value. <br>・is_bool <br> ・Get a boolean value whether specified value is bool or Boolean value. <br>・is_same_class_instance <br> ・Get a boolean value whether specified class and instance's class are same or not. <br>・is_immutable_type <br> ・Get a boolean value whether specified value is immutable type or not.
+Mainly following interface is defined: <br>・is_number <br> ・Get a boolean value whether a specified value is a Number value. <br>・is_float_or_number <br> ・Get a boolean value whether a specified value is a float or Number value. <br>・is_bool <br> ・Get a boolean value whether a specified value is bool or Boolean value. <br>・is_same_class_instance <br> ・Get a boolean value whether a specified class and instance's class are the same or not. <br>・is_immutable_type <br> ・Get a boolean value whether a specified value is an immutable type or not.

 ## `is_bool` function docstring